JasperFx/marten/docs/events/projections/healthchecks.md

 It treats as unhealthy projections same as described below, but ONLY IF the same projection lag remains for the given time.

 ### Example use case #1

 Assuming that `maxEventLag` = `100` and `maxSameLagTime` = `TimeSpan.FromSeconds(30)`:

 - `HighWaterMark` is 1000 and async projection was processed to sequence number 850 at 2024-02-07 01:30:00 -> 'Healthy'
 - `HighWaterMark` is 1000 and async projection was processed to sequence number 850 at 2024-02-07 01:30:30 -> 'Unhealthy'

-It's unhealty, because the projection haven't progressed since last healthcheck and `maxSameLagTime` elapsed on the same sequence number.
+It's unhealthy, because the projection haven't progressed since last healthcheck and `maxSameLagTime` elapsed on the same sequence number.

 ### Example use case #2

 Assuming that `maxEventLag` = `100` and `maxSameLagTime` = `TimeSpan.FromSeconds(30)`:
 - `HighWaterMark` is 1000 and async projection was processed to sequence number 850 at 2024-02-07 01:30:00 -> 'Healthy'
 - `HighWaterMark` is 1000 and async projection was processed to sequence number 851 at 2024-02-07 01:30:30 -> 'Healthy'